mtyide/BETSoftware.Ecommerce/README.md

 The UI (ASP.NET Core with AngularJS/MVC/ReactJS) will be used to create Orders and manage the Checkout process of the eCommerce site once API is completed
 # Not included
 BackOffice to manage Products IS NOT part of this assessment.
 Refer to Swagger API to test endpoints (Products).
 Products are NOT deleted but rather marked/flagged as INACTIVE, same applies to ORDERS
 Creation of Users.
 They are pre-populated due to time constraints.
 Refer to DB script
+Logging
 # Login Controller
 Yandisa's Notes - We can assume Api Key (Guid) will be used for authorization after successful authentication
 Yandisa's Notes - In a real world, oAuth (JWT) can be used instead to authorize users